 How do we provide an input to our logic circuit?
-If the input to a logic circuit is derived from another logic circuit then no problem - it will always be either fully Logic 0 or fully Logic 1 - but if we are using switches as our inputs then we must be careful not to leave any stray wires 'unconnected' (technically such an input is called 'floating').
-An input that is not connected is not at Logic 1 or Logic 0 - it is Logic whatever it wants to be ... and this will cause all sorts of problems and erratic behaviour.
+If the input to a logic circuit is derived from another logic circuit then there is no problem as it will always be either fully Logic 0 or fully Logic 1.
+If we are using switches as our inputs then we must be careful not to leave any wires 'unconnected' (technically such an unconnected input is called 'floating').
+An input that is not connected to anything is not at Logic 1 or Logic 0, it is Logic whatever it wants to be ... and this will cause all sorts of problems and erratic behaviour.
 Therefore, the rule is inputs should always be connected to something.
-Pull up or pull down resistors are used to ensure that the input to the logic circuit is always connected to something.
-This is shown below.
-Pull up and pull down resistors are nominally 10kΩ but can be any high value between 1kΩ and 100kΩ.
+Pull-up or pull-down resistors are used to ensure that the input to the logic circuit is always connected to something.

 © Paul Nicholls